Khokon-Chandra/devfolio-nuxt/content/blogs/unleashing-the-power-of-mysql-with-laravel.md

 description: "Unleashing the Power of MySQL with Laravel: A Beginner's Guide to Mastery"
 image:
   src: "/blogs/unleashing-the-power-of-mysql-with-laravel.jpg"
-  alt: "An image showcasing My Page."
+  alt: "An image showcasing mysql with laravel."
   width: 400
   height: 300
 head: